 While we were hoping to visit the tunnels that housed the animals, we still thoroughly enjoyed being outside on a beautiful evening learning things about our city that we never knew.

 WE ARE A REAL PLACE.
-WE MEET EVERYONE WHERE YOU ARE AT — GARFIELD PARK
+WE MEET EVERYONE WHERE YOU ARE AT. — GARFIELD PARK

 After the tour, we headed over to the cutest little neighborhood brewery – Garfield Brewery.
 This brewery has a great vibe.
-We were able to sample a couple brews and snack on some pretzels before we had to head home to grab the girls.
+We were able to sample a couple of brews and snacks on some pretzels before we had to head home to grab the girls.
 I loved that they used the neighborhood around them as inspiration for naming the brews, there’s even one named after the Sisters of a local church.

 While we didn’t get to try too many things, we did enjoy hearing the stories and meeting new people.
 This brewery should definitely be on your list of places to check out!

 Have a business and want to get on Yelp?!
 Learn more here.